-- a.
-Children in the care and custody of the state and receiving adoption subsidy assistance as otherwise specified herein, shall be automatically assigned to the Specialty Plan on the date the child's eligibility is entered. - b.
-There shall be no option for a member to choose a different health plan. - c.
-If a participant in the Specialty Plan loses their eligibility for this eligibility category, the participant shall be automatically assigned to the General Plan administered by the same health plan that administers the Specialty Plan. - d.
+- c.
+If a participant in the Specialty Plan loses their eligibility for this eligibility category, but retains eligibility under another managed care category within 60 days, the participant shall be automatically assigned to the General Plan administered by the same health plan that administers the Specialty Plan.
+If there is a break in the participant's eligibility of longer than 60 days, the participant shall be randomly auto-assigned to a General Plan. - d.
 Newborns born to mothers who are not in the Specialty Plan, but are in state care and custody shall be automatically assigned to the Specialty Plan. - 3.10.3 Provider Directory The Specialty Plan shall make available on its website, an up-to-date, searchable provider directory of Specialty Plan network providers available to Specialty Plan members.
 The Specialty Plan provider directory shall comply with the provider directory requirements as otherwise specified herein in "Provider Directory."